Maxwidlundstark/funny-quiz/README.md

 ### Existing Features

 - __Header__
-  - The headers purpose is to explain to the users what the Quiz is about
+  - The header's purpose is to explain to the users what the Quiz is about

  ![Header image](https://github.com/Maxwidlundstark/funny-quiz/blob/main/docs/Home%20Header%20webpage.PNG)